Every song The Beatles play in Peter Jackson's 'Get Back'

 Pomus/Shuman

-While waiting for some tape to be changed, the band fill time with a drawl-through of The Drifters’ hit which originally featured Ben E King on vocals.
+While waiting for some tape to be changed, the band fill time with a drawl through The Drifters’ hit which originally featured Ben E King on vocals.

 ‘Cupcake Baby’ (1969)